ChakradharSai5/my-notes/content/1 Knowledge Hub/2 Functional Notes/1 Career Notes/3 TSTPS Kaniha Technical Notes/2 Main TG and Auxillaries/Main TG rolling.md

 - And rolling to be done at MS/CRH 85/12ksc & 425DegC/380DegC
 ## **No load**
 - and then put it in Nload mode( which is basically no load without excitation)
-    - in which rolling happens, and Cv opens and slowly speed increases to 3000rpm
+    - in which rolling happens, and CV opens and slowly speed increases to 3000rpm
 - Generator reset to be done from panel, at zero hour reading panels, I think two relays need to be made reset.
 ## **No load with excitation**
 - After reaching 3000rpm, kept in this mode, basically we build excitation, as while turbine rolling only we can generate excitation field, which goes to transformer and then from there as Excitation voltage, generator voltage to be increased to 21kv